-What’s more, it’s not just about bees, as the website explains: “Birds, bats, bees, butterflies, beetles, and other small mammals that pollinate plants are responsible for bringing us one out of every three bites of food.”
-Even rats, who I’ve blogged about here before and will soon again regarding nuisance wildlife, have demonstrated a role in pollination.
-(Click the title of that blog post to be taken to an article on The Globe & Mail.)
+As the website explains, it’s not just about bees: “Birds, bats, bees, butterflies, beetles, and other small mammals that pollinate plants are responsible for bringing us one out of every three bites of food.”
+Even rats have demonstrated a role in pollination.

-Because honey bees are suffering from a disease called “Colony Collapse Disorder” and there is no human intervention or cure for it yet, it is worrying.
-I’m a biologist by training, and so the basic tool I know of to do something that might help is throw numbers at it – and help by buying honey from local beekeepers, rather than at the grocery store.
-We need to drastically increase our beekeeping, even at temporary personal expense and expected loss, so as to increase the opportunity and occurrence of bees that are naturally more resistant to the disease to survive and go on to make queens and drones that help increase the surviving population.
+Why should you care?
+Because honey bees are suffering from a disease called “Colony Collapse Disorder” and there is no human intervention or cure for it yet.
+I’m a biologist by training, and so the basic tool I know of to do something that might help is throw numbers at it – and help by buying honey from local beekeepers, and not at the grocery store.
+We need to drastically increase our beekeeping, even with expected losses, to increase the number of bees that have a natural resistance to the disease.
+Those that do, survive and go on to make queens and drones that help increase the surviving population.

 This past weekend, I created a Mason bee house.
 I first got the idea last year because of an interesting rant on the Montana Wildlife Gardener blog against honey bees (It’s interesting – here’s a link to all of his posts on the topic of bees.)
-Also, I received a comment about doing it, which spurred me to action.
-Now, my Mason bee house isn’t finished yet, as it needs a “roof” and it needs more holes (what can I say, except that my drill’s battery has a short life).
-But it is up there in the garden and I think there’s been a bit of insect interest in it.
+I also received a comment about doing it, which spurred me to action.
 Here’s the process, in pictures: